 Started in January 1985 by Dr. Ivan R. Misner, Founder & Chairman of BNI.
 BNI provides a positive, supportive, and structured environment for men and women to further their business through word-of-mouth marketing.

 In Pittsburgh, our first chapter was formed in Mt.
-Lebanon in 1998, and our region has grown to support thirty groups of professionals who use word of mouth marketing techniques, coupled with a proven system of business networking to generate referrals for themselves and their chapter members.
+Lebanon in 1998, and our region has grown to support dozens groups of professionals who use word of mouth marketing techniques, coupled with a proven system of business networking to generate referrals for themselves and their chapter members.

 BNI's proven system works in conjunction with other networking activities like the many Chamber of Commerce and works well in conjunction with Internet marketing and Social Media.